Defender XDR - Custom Detection Rules PowerShell Module

 # Update a rule

-Update-DetectionRule -ruleId "192" -displayName "only for the weak" -severity "medium" -token $token
+Update-DetectionRule -ruleId "192" -displayName "updated name" -severity "medium" -token $token

 # Create from a JSON file